MicrosoftDocs/entra-powershell-docs/docs/conceptual/manage-stale-devices.md

 ### Why is the timestamp not updated more frequently?

 The timestamp is updated to support device lifecycle scenarios.
 This attribute isn't an audit.
 Use the sign-in audit logs for more frequent updates on the device.
 Some active devices might have a blank timestamp.

-### Why should I worry about my BitLocker keys?

-When configured, BitLocker keys for Windows 10 or newer devices are stored on the device object in Microsoft Entra ID.
-If you delete a stale device, you also delete the BitLocker keys stored on the device.
-Confirm that your cleanup policy aligns with the actual lifecycle of your device before deleting a stale device.

-### Why should I worry about Windows Autopilot devices?

-When you delete a Microsoft Entra device associated with a Windows Autopilot object, the following scenarios can occur if the device will be repurposed in the future:

-- With Windows Autopilot user-driven deployments without using pre-provisioning, a new Microsoft Entra device is created but isn’t tagged with the ZTDID.
-- With Windows Autopilot self-deploying mode deployments, they fail because an associated Microsoft Entra device can’t be found.
-This failure is a security mechanism to ensure no "impostor" devices try to join Microsoft Entra ID with no credentials.
-The failure indicates a ZTDID mismatch.
-- With Windows Autopilot pre-provisioning deployments, they fail because an associated Microsoft Entra device can’t be found.
-Pre-provisioning deployments use the same self-deploying mode process, enforcing the same security mechanisms.

 ### What happens when I disable a device?